georapbox/js-utils/src/strings/subStrAfterChars/README.md

 - <code>[last] {boolean}</code>

-If <code>true</code> or any truthy value, will lookup for the last occurence of the character or sequence of characters specified.
+If <code>true</code> or any truthy value, will lookup for the last occurrence of the character or sequence of characters specified.
 Default value is <code>undefined</code>.

 #### Example